The legendary land of Bhutan was first settled in the ninth century by wandering migrants from the Tibet region of China

 Today Bhutan's major trading partner is India

-, however much of its people still live in poverty, with wide-spread illiteracy a major social problem.
+, however many of its people still live in poverty, with wide-spread illiteracy a major social problem.

-Despite these shortcomings, based on a global survey in 2006, Bhutan was rated the happiest country in Asia
+Despite these shortcomings, based Bhutan is rated as one of the happiest countries in Asia

 The small, landlocked country is completely bordered by mountains, making it difficult to navigate as there are few roads and no domestic (in-country) airlines or trains.
 Bhutan welcomes international travelers via (very pricey) Druk-Air, and the only ground entries into the country are through the towns of Phuntsholing and Samdrup Johghar.